HTBox/MobileKidsIdApp/docs/Developer setup.md

 ===========================

 Requirements:
+* Windows 10 Pro 1809 or later (unless on Mac or Linux)
 * IDE
   * Visual Studio 2017.7.3 or higher
   * Visual Studio for Mac
   * Visual Studio Code
 * Xamarin Tools or the Cross-platform Mobile option for Visual Studio
-* Windows 10 FCU or later (unless on Mac or Linux)

-This solution relies on the Xamarin tools and SDK for iOS, Android, UWP, and other platforms.
-The Xamarin tools are free, and you must add them to your Visual Studio installation before you can work with the projects in this solution.
+This solution relies on some Visual Studio workloads:

+* Xamarin cross-platform tools and SDK for iOS/Android
+* UWP
+* ASP.NET web server

 Other dependencies are pulled from NuGet, and that should automatically occur on first build.